psmann/WeatherMan/README.md

 # WeatherMan

 An Android weather app that shows current and forecast weather for user location and other cities.
-Uses OpenWeatherMap API for weather data and TomTom Search API to get cities.
+Uses OpenWeatherMap API for weather information and TomTom Search API to get cities.

 ## Screenshots